dbsafe/intaker/README.md

 description | Required attribute.
 Specifies the description of the field.
 Used as part of the message when field validation fails. decoder | Name of the `FieldDecoder` class used when parsing the field.
 When this value is not specified the field is read without performing any validation. pattern | Required attribute when `decoder` has a value.
-It specifies a regular expression used to validate the field.
+It specifies a regular expression used to validate the field. failValidationResult | Optional.
+Defines the validation result used when the validation fails.
+Default "Error".
+[See ValidationResultType](#validationresulttype)

 ### Field Decoder Class